LMP1105: Current understanding of Atherosclerosis

 Teaching Assistant: Jonah Burke-Kleinman (firstname.lastname@example.org)

 Timings and location

 This course is offered every year in the Fall session.

 Location: Synchronous online delivery (Zoom)

-You will be assigned a topic in the first week of the course by the instructor.
+You will be assigned a topic selected by the instructor in the 1st week of the course.

-You will present an Abstract of the report to the class (oral and written) on week six and submit the final report one week later on March 18, 2022 by 5:00 PM to Dr. Gotlieb and to Jonah Burke-Kleinman.
+You will present an Abstract of the report to the class (oral and written, 300 words) on week 6 and submit the final report via email as PDF one week later on March 18, 2022 by 5:00 PM to Dr. Gotlieb and to Jonah Burke-Kleinman.